maxio-com/stoplight-platform-developer-docs/docs/basics/Signups.md

 When using Public Signup Pages, you have a specific URL to which customers can be sent that will allow them to sign themselves up - creating the subscription that is then added to your site.

-We recommend reviewing how [Public Signup Pages work](https://maxio-chargify.zendesk.com/hc/en-us/articles/6418438887309-Create-Subscriptions-Inside-Advanced-Billing), in order to better understand the many ways Chargify can be integrated with your systems.
+We recommend reviewing how [Public Signup Pages work](https://maxio-chargify.zendesk.com/hc/en-us/articles/6418438887309-Create-Subscriptions-Inside-Advanced-Billing), in order to better understand the many ways Advanced Billing can be integrated with your systems.
 Public Signup Pages can also be a useful tool during development to test a simple signup with our pre-made forms versus your form in order to troubleshoot.

-In some cases, the Public Signup Pages can't quite handle the specific scenario that you might need in your integration with Chargify - that's why we expose a public API for you to consume by your application.
+In some cases, the Public Signup Pages can't quite handle the specific scenario that you might need in your integration with Advanced Billing - that's why we expose a public API for you to consume by your application.

 ### API